babashka/babashka.curl/README.md

 ## Status

 This library may end up in [babashka](https://github.com/borkdude/babashka/).
-It can be used as a library, but because we're just getting started and still figuring out an API, it may be better to just copy the code to your scripts.
+We're just getting started and still figuring out an API so breaking changes are likely to happen.
+Therefore it may be better to just copy the code to your scripts right now.
 Your tweaks are welcome as contributions.

 ## Usage